UofT-ClubHub/Campus-Compass/doc/sprint0/club-hub_sprint0_grading.md

   - 1 mark = somewhat clearly
   - 0 marks = not at all

-Your mark: 0
+Your mark: 2

-**Grader's Notes:**
-- Missing competition.

-Product.md Total Mark: 21 / 24
+Product.md Total Mark: 23 / 24

 ## Persona.pdf (Max 10 marks)
 - Quality of the persona should be measured based on the presence/absence quality of description of the following elements: